Browser Number 1: Netscape.

 This browser was the first one I ever used.
 It was developed in 1994, and was for a time, the most popular browser in the world.
 It’s market share has steadily fallen since 2000, when it started becoming way too big to be any use to anyone, and was later taken over by AOL.
 Since then, it has died and disappeared at the age of version 9.

-My personal experience with this browser was telling of the terrible effect of Netscape on popular internet, because of its lacking of support for any website, that was in any way complicated or advanced, requiring any effort from the webmaster, and now I don’t know what to do because I was supposed to contact Los Angeles SEO company and clearly the browser is that not responding and I was getting ready to Dominate With SEO in Eugene.
+My personal experience with this browser was telling of the terrible effect of Netscape on popular internet, because of its lacking of support for any website, that was in any way complicated or advanced, requiring any effort from the webmaster, and now I don’t know what to do because I was supposed to contact Los Angeles SEO company and clearly the browser is that not responding and I was getting ready to Dominate With SEO in Eugene, I know I have to get one of the best wireless routers to end this problem.
 Thus, the dot-com bubble burst of the early 2000s was caused by it.

 Current Version: 9